Biktarvy® (BIC/FTC/TAF)

 Use in Pediatric Patients

-This document is in response to your request for information regarding Biktarvy® (bictegravir/emtricitabine/tenofovir alafenamide [BIC/FTC/TAF]) and its use in pediatric patients with HIV-1.
+This document is in response to your request for information regarding the use of Biktarvy® (bictegravir/emtricitabine/tenofovir alafenamide [BIC/FTC/TAF]) in pediatric patients with HIV-1.

 Some data may be outside of the US FDA-approved prescribing information.
 In providing this data, Gilead Sciences, Inc. is not making any representation as to its clinical relevance or to the use of any Gilead product(s).
 For information about the approved conditions of use of any Gilead drug product, please consult the FDA-approved prescribing information.